AI systems lie, manipulate,

 Built from Lagos · No lab · No VC · No team

-A constitutional control layer for language models and agentic pipelines.
+A mathematical constitutional control layer for language models and agentic pipelines.
 Built on a simplex state space and a provably stable barrier — not guardrails, not filters.
 Drop-in API.
 Any LLM.
 Any agent framework.

 Continuity · Reciprocity · Sovereignty — three constitutional pillars